How to Safely and Effectively Come Off the Keto Diet

 So you tried the ketogenic diet, the über-popular low-carb, high-fat eating style.
 By focusing on high-fat foods (all the avocados!), this type of diet puts your body into a state of ketosis, using fat for energy instead of carbs.
 For many people, this switch results in weight loss, but most don't (or shouldn't) stick with the keto diet long-term unless they're on it for a medical reason.
-Here's why, plus how to transition off the diet safely if you're considering doing it.
+Here's why, plus how to get off keto safely if you're considering doing it.

 Why Do People Go Off Keto?